alphabill-org/alphabill/docs/transactions.md

 ]
 ```

-1. *Amount* - current balance of the fee credit record
+1. *Amount* (unsigned integer) is the current balance of the fee
+   credit record.
-2. *TargetUnitID* - unit id of the fee credit record in money partition
+2. *FeeCreditRecordID* (byte string) is the identifier of the fee
+   credit record to be closed.
-3. *Nonce* - the current state hash of the target unit in money partition (bill backlink that will be changed in your money account)
+3. *Nonce* (byte string) is the hash of the last transaction executed
+   with the bill in money partition that will be used to reclaim the
+   fee credit.

 ##### Reclaim Fee Credit

+> TODO

 *TransactionOrder*.*Payload*.*Type* = "reclFC"\
 *TransactionOrder*.*Payload*.*Attributes* contains: